 Do you have a stiff, painful ankle due to arthritis, an old sports injury or an automobile accident?
-At Potomac Podiatry Group, foot doctors, Dr. Vincent Bonini and Dr. Robert Toomey, see many patients of all ages who need to improve their comfort level and optimize foot and ankle function.
+At Potomac Podiatry Group, foot doctors, Dr. Vincent Bonini , Dr. Robert Toomey, and Dr. Shruti Patel see many patients of all ages who need to improve their comfort level and optimize foot and ankle function.
 For some, the answer is total ankle replacement surgery.
 Complex, yet very effective, this procedure produces excellent outcomes.
 Could it work for you?

 Your ankle joint